vosa53/jsonpath-tools/apps/jsonpath-playground/src/app/components/custom-functions/custom-function-editor-documentation.md

 ### JSONPath values representation

 `ValueType` values can be represented with their equivalent JavaScript constructs (e.g. JSON object corresponds to JavaScript object).
-Special value `JSONPathNothing` is represented with a symbol `jp.JSONPathNothing`.
+Special value `Nothing` is represented with a symbol `jp.Nothing`.

-`LogicalType` values are represented by symbols `jp.JSONPathLogicalTrue` and `jp.JSONPathLogicalFalse`.
+`LogicalType` values are represented by symbols `jp.LogicalTrue` and `jp.LogicalFalse`.

-`NodesType` values correspond to the class `jp.JSONPathNodeList`.
+`NodesType` values correspond to the class `jp.NodeList`.

 ### Error reporting